The quantum $\mathfrak{sl}(n,\mathbb{C})$ representation theory and its applications: The quantum representation theory

-If we look at these webs without decorations, they are directed, weighted, trivalent planar graphs.
-We will consider these graphs are on $\mathbb{S}^2$ instead of $\mathbb{R}^2$.
-Let $V, E$ and $F$ be the number of vertices, edges and faces in a graph on $\mathbb{S}^2$, respectively.
+\begin{proof} If we look at these webs without decorations, they are directed, weighted, trivalent and planar graphs.
+We will consider these graphs on $\mathbb{S}^2$ instead of $\mathbb{R}^2$ and assume that all webs are without boundary for the rest of proof, $i.e.$, no vertex of valence $1$.

+We will claim that the dimension of the web space without boundary is $1$.
+Suppose it is not true, then there exists a web for which we can not take a value in $\mathbb{C} [q^{\frac12}, q^{-\frac12}]$ by repeatedly applying relations for the representation theory of the quantum $\mathfrak{sl}(n)$, say $D$.
+We assume that $D$ has the smallest number of faces among all counterexamples.
+Since a face of size less than $4$ can be removed by using relations found in Figure~\ref{firstrel}, we assume that all faces in $D$ have at least $4$ edges.
+Since it can be shown easily that there are finitely many trivalent graphs with a fixed number of faces whose sizes are bigger than $3$, we further assume that $D$ has the maximum number of rectangular faces among counterexamples of the minimal number of faces.
+Let $V, E$ and $F$ be the number of vertices, edges and faces in $D$ on $\mathbb{S}^2$, respectively.
 Let $F_i$ be the number of faces with $i$ edges.
 We can easily find the following equations:

-Throughout the section all webs are assumed to be without boundary unless we state differently.
-We will show the dimension of the space of webs without boundary is $1$.
-Suppose it is not true, then there exists a web which is not an element in $\mathbb{C} [q^{\frac12}, q^{-\frac12}]$, say $D$.
-We assume that $D$ has the smallest number of faces among all counterexamples.
-Since a face of size less than $4$ can be removed by using relations we found in Figure~\ref{firstrel}, we will assume that all faces in $D$ have at least $4$ edges and we further assume that $D$ has the maximum number of rectangular faces.